avigad/mathematics_in_lean_source/source/logic.rst

 We cannot use an anonymous constructor to construct a proof of an "or" because Lean would have to guess which disjunct we are trying to prove.
-When we write a proof term we can use
+When we write proof terms we can use
 ``or.inl`` and ``or.inr`` instead
 to make the choice explicitly.
 Here, ``inl`` is short for "insert left" and